 OUO’s Steady Axis™ Steering refines the geometry of the front suspension components.
 Taking into account all of the factors of the radius arms, drag link, track rod, shock travel, three-dimensional axle housing, and knuckle paths to get the lowest bump steer possible.
 Going beyond “good enough” and optimizing the system to get it perfected.

 OUO’s Steady Track™ Stabilizer moves the high mount steering stabilizer off of the drag link and onto the pitman arm.
 This design change gives a higher level of confidence in the steering performance.

 There is more to the front suspension of solid axle trucks than trying to make the bars the same length and the same angle.
-No matter how many magazines say it, or internet experts repeat it, the “same length / same angle” is not the correct mathematical equation to make these trucks not have bump steer.
+No matter how many magazines say it, or internet 'experts' repeat it, the “same length / same angle” is not the correct mathematical equation to make these trucks not have bump steer.
 “Same length / same angle” is an overly simplified answer to a complicated equation.
 Also, we know you can't just move the track rod location over an inch to make the factory track rod work and not suffer negative consequences of increased bump steer because of changing that geometry.
 Just like putting on a 2in dropped pitman arm with no other matching components is a horrible idea.
-Usually the lowest cost is not the best way to get a top of the line truck to drive well.
+Usually, the lowest cost is not the best way to get a top of the line truck to drive well.
 One Up Offroad has never set out to build anything lowest cost, instead we have always strived to make the best product possible and let the cost be where it may.

 We found were multiple issues with the 2017 and newer front suspension that we needed to address.
-The 2017 and newer trucks steering is much more sensitive to bumps and feedback than earlier trucks.
+The 2017 and newer truck steering is much more sensitive to bumps and feedback than earlier trucks.
 Some trucks are worse than others.
 We have been able to significantly reduce the feedback with our refined designs.